Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 9. Let us also review the other critical concept that is related.
 We all have a “suffering-free pure mind” (let us call it the “pabhassara mind”; see “Recovering the Suffering-Free Pure Mind“) hidden underneath our defiled minds.
 Here, note that “pabhassara cittas” or “suffering-free, uncontaminated cittas” arise in a “pabhassara mind” free of defilements.

 • The mind of a puthujjana (average human) is covered with ten layers of defilements, i.e., ten saṁyojana.
-Those are also the “mental bonds” that bind the mind of a puthujjana to suffering and the rebirth process: “Dasa Samyōjana – Bonds in Rebirth Process.”
+Those are also the “mental bonds” that bind the mind of a puthujjana to suffering and the process of rebirth: “Dasa Samyōjana – Bonds in Rebirth Process.”

 Rupaṁ, bhikkhave, aniccaṁ vipariṇāmi aññathābhāvi